thaw-ui/thaw/demo_markdown/docs/_guide/internationalization.md

 You can set the locale via the `locale` props of the `ConfigProvider`.
 If you need to change the locale, you can call the `LocaleConfig::use_rw_locale()` function to get a `RwSignal` of the locale.

+Only the English and French locales are fully supported.
+For other locales, the "Today" button is not translated.

 ```rust demo
 use chrono::prelude::*;
 use Locale;